Apr 2, 2020

 - Stopping : Running a red light or stop sign.

-- Speed : Excessive speeding or street racing.
+- Speed : Excessive speeding street racing or stunt driving.

 - Accidents : Accidents involving pedestrians and cyclists.